 After the Manchus razed the temple three centuries ago, one of the few surviving masters, a nun named Ng Mui, constructed a training device based on the principles of those dummies.
 “The positioning of the three arms and one leg of the wooden dummy was designed for 108 specific techniques parallel to the 108 techniques performed on the original dummies,” William Cheung says.

 In the old days, dummies were built using a large central trunk — sometimes as long as 9 feet — with a tapered bottom, he continues.
-“A hole would be dug in the ground, and the dummy would be buried about three feet or four feet deep with gravel packed around it,” William Cheung explains.
+“A hole would be dug in the ground, and the dummy would be buried about 3 feet or 4 feet deep with gravel packed around it,” William Cheung explains.
 “The gravel would give way slightly when the wooden dummy was struck in order to soften the practitioner’s contact point.”

 In traditional Shaolin kung fu, hard contact with a training dummy was used to condition the practitioner’s arms in preparation for combat.
 Although some martial artists still aim for that goal, wing chun training does not focus on making direct contact with the device’s wooden appendages.
 Instead, it uses the dummy to instill the ability to deflect or release an opponent’s force.
 This principle is particularly important for people who must fend off a larger or stronger assailant or who simply wish to employ a more efficient and fluid method of defense.

 for Use in Wing Chun Training

 Reap the Benefits in Your Wing Chun Training

 Wooden-dummy workouts help you develop all the attributes needed to actualize wing chun’s avoid-using-force-against-force principle: correct angle (of deflection), balance, accuracy, timing, mobility, positioning, speed, flow and power.
 But the training also endows you with numerous other skills and abilities.